sim01web/Bug-Detection-in-code/README.md

 This project utilizes a Convolutional Neural Network (CNN) to build a model capable of detecting the type of bug present in a given code snippet.

 ## Dataset
-The dataset used for this project is sourced from Microsoft's [InferredBugs Repository](https://github.com/microsoft/InferredBugs/blob/main/README.md).
+The dataset used for this project is sourced from [InferredBugs Repository](https://github.com/microsoft/InferredBugs/blob/main/README.md).
 It contains detailed information about various types of bugs in JSON format.

 ### Dataset Description
 - **bug.json**: Acts as a dictionary with fields such as: